tcgename/PB-Group4/README.md

 -

 # Pages
-**Homepage:**The homepage is the login page of our website; This is the default page they use when accessing the website.
+**Homepage**: The homepage is the login page of our website; This is the default page they use when accessing the website.
 Our homepage contains a brief introduction to the school.
 And a teaching philosophy module, providing a brief description of the educational quality and philosophy of the school.
 And the photos of our team members at the bottom of the page.

 **Contact Us:** The Contact Us page contains a form that collects the contact details of the user as well as any queries or questions they may have (in the message section) next to a map which displays the location of JCU campus in Singapore based on the address provided to us by the client.